Contact Us for a Free Consultation (833) 594-2133

 Enhancement for Using a Weapon in a Robbery

 Now, the weapon part does make a difference in a robbery case.
 If you use a weapon during the robbery, you could be charged with extra enhancements under California Penal Code 12022.53 in addition to the robbery.
+These enhancements are additional penalties or punishments that are added to the base sentence for the robbery, making the overall punishment more severe.

 California Penal Code 211 - Robbery

 For example, if you go into a liquor store and use a gun, not only are you going to be charged with robbery, which has a six-year max, but you're also going to be charged with using the gun, which is a ten-year enhancement in Los Angeles, California.
+Other enhancements could include longer prison sentences, stricter probation terms, or additional fines.

 So, in that scenario alone, you would be looking at sixteen years.
 It shows you just how seriously the legislature, police, prosecutors, and judges take robbery cases when people use the advantage of a gun.
 Even with a knife, there's an extra enhancement for the use of a knife during a robbery.
-Not only do these enhancements apply when weapons are used, but the prosecutors view the robbery more seriously.
+Not only do these enhancements apply when weapons are used, but the prosecutors also view the robbery more seriously.

 That's way too much time for a particular because that ten years is served at 85%, and it's not just ten years; it's going to be whatever time you get for the robbery — even a low term in a robbery is a two-year sentence — so, in a lot of these cases where people are using a gun to commit a robbery, the opening offer in the case — even for somebody with no record — is twelve years, and that's because the person is looking at sixteen years.

 Given the significant leverage and power that prosecutors hold in robbery cases involving weapons, it's crucial to have a skilled defense attorney on your side.
 Their experience and success in handling such cases can provide you with the best possible defense.
+This reassurance is invaluable in navigating the complexities of a robbery case.

 About the Author